paulv200/php-cart/dbclass/README.md

 Dbpdo.class.php is the database class itself.

 Log.class.php is the class for error logging.
+This is turned on using $db->setlogging(true);

 config.php is where you place your database configuration details.